 - 1. There is a demonstrated significant local, state, or national need for the proposed use or activity; - 2.
 There is no reasonable alternative to meet the public need for the proposed use or activity; - 3.
 There will be no likely long-term significant adverse impacts to coastal or marine resources or uses; - 4.
 All reasonable steps are taken to avoid and minimize adverse environmental impacts, with special protection provided for the marine life and resources of the Columbia River, Willapa Bay and Grays Harbor estuaries, and Olympic National Park; - 5.
 All reasonable steps are taken to avoid and minimize adverse social and economic impacts, including impacts on aquaculture, recreation, tourism, navigation, air quality, and recreational, commercial, and tribal fishing; - 6.
 Compensation is provided to mitigate adverse impacts to coastal resources or uses; - 7.
-Plans and sufficient performance bonding are provided to ensure that the site will be rehabilitated after the use or activity is completed; and - 4.8.
+Plans and sufficient performance bonding are provided to ensure that the site will be rehabilitated after the use or activity is completed; and - 8.
 The use or activity complies with all applicable local, state, and federal laws and regulations.

-6.1.36 Additional MSP procedural requirements for new ocean use proposals.
+6.1.6 Additional MSP procedural requirements for new ocean uses proposals development, conditional use, or variance permit procedural requirement, MSP defined new ocean use proposals shall include the following::